Today, you are going to learn everything you need to know about the principle of progressive overload.

 #1 Increasing Resistance

-Many exercises employ the use of external resistance.
-These could be in the form of dumbbells, barbells, kettlebells, pulleys, or resistance bands.
+Many exercises use external resistance such as dumbbells, barbells, kettlebells, pulleys, or resistance bands.

-You could even use your own bodyweight as a great form of resistance.
+You could even use your body weight as a form of resistance.

 As you get stronger, you will eventually need to increase the resistance (aka the weight) that you are using.

-It is important that you increase the weight slowly and gradually.
+It would be best if you increased the weight slowly and gradually.
 A 2.5 – 5 lb increase still constitutes a progression.

 Give your body time to adapt to the weight increases.
 Otherwise, you run the risk of excessive muscle soreness and injury.

-Now let’s quickly talk about the pros and cons of using this method of progressive overload:
+Now let’s quickly talk about the pros and cons of using this progressive overload method.

 Pros: